 Nutritional yeast is a deactivated form of the Saccharomyces cerevisiae microorganism.
 Of the hundreds of strains, this is the type of yeast commonly used in bread making and it’s grown on molasses and dextrose.
 The yeast cells are then deactivated during processing, making nutritional yeast an inactive levain.

 Improve Your Baking Skills With My Free Email Course- Sign Up Here!

 Types of nutritional yeast

 Nutritional yeast comes in two forms: flakes and powder.
 Both are used interchangeably for various recipes.
 But powder is often preferred because it has a finer texture than flake form.
-Flakes look like fish food, and are commonly sprinkled over popcorn.
+The flakes look like fish food and are commonly sprinkled over popcorn.
 They can be found in the bulk section in large grocery stores and some health food stores.

 The health benefits of nutritional yeast